imagineLife/big-site/content/k8s/in-depth/node-affinity.md

 ```

 ## Match Pods to Any Nodes With a Specific Label Present
-Another example of a pod def file, where the nodeAffinity expresses that the pod will be deployed on any node where the "size" label exists:
+Another example of a pod def file, where the nodeAffinity expresses that the pod will be deployed on any node where the "size" label exists.
+Note: on the node, a label will be present that looks like `size=`.
+This means that
+- the label key is PRESENT
+- the size label has not set value

 ```yaml
 apiVersion: v1
 kind: Pod